-(a) Obligations for MAH:
+Obligations for MAH:

 In accordance with the Govt.
 Gazette Notification No. GSR 227 (E) dated March, 19th March 2019, for the purpose of Post Market Surveillance, the MAH shall have a pharmacovigilance system in place for collecting, processing and forwarding the reports to the Licensing Authorities for information on Adverse Event Following Immunization (AEFI) emerging from the use of the vaccine manufactured and marketed by the MAH in the country.
-The system shall be managed by qualified and trained personnel and officer-in-charge of collection and processing of data shall be a Medical Officer or apharmacist trained in collection and analysis of AE/AEFI.
+The system shall be managed by qualified and trained personnel and officer-in-charge of collection and processing of data shall be a Medical Officer or a pharmacist trained in collection and analysis of AE/AEFI.

-Hence, the Marketing Authorization Holder (MAH) should establish an appropriate pharmacovigilance system by assuming the responsibilities and liabilities for its vaccine product(s) circulating in the market and should ensure that appropriate action may be taken whenever safety concerns arise after due investigation and scientific evaluation.
-The Marketing Authorization Holder (MAH) should appoint as per the norms laid down in Fifth Schedule of New Drugs and Clinical Trial Rules 2019 under Drugs & Cosmetics Act 1940 ., a qualified and trained personnel with duly given responsibilities for continuously monitoring of the vaccine products at his disposal
+Hence, the MAHs should establish an appropriate pharmacovigilance system by assuming the responsibilities and liabilities for its vaccine product(s) circulating in the market and should ensure that appropriate action may be taken whenever safety concerns arise after due investigation and scientific evaluation.
+The MAHs should appoint, as per the norms laid down in Fifth Schedule of New Drugs and Clinical Trials Rules 2019 under Drugs & Cosmetics Act 1940, a qualified and trained personnel with duly given responsibilities for continuously monitoring of the vaccine products at his disposal.
+HEALTH, GOVERNMENT O

-(b) AEFI Case Reporting:
+AEFI Case Reporting: (b)